MaJaWh/cruise-ships/README.md

-## CRUISE-SHIPS
+# CRUISE-SHIPS with GUI

-# CONTENTS OF THIS FILE
+## CONTENTS OF THIS FILE

 - Introduction
+- Learning Objectives
+- Concepts
 - Requirements
 - Installation

-# INTRODUCTION
+## INTRODUCTION

 This project was completed as part of the 6th week of the Manchester Codes Software Engineering Course.
 This was my second adventure into Object Oriented Programming using Java Script.
 This project focused on learning how prototypal inheritance works between classes.
 We focused on what methods and properties each method should have and how they pass these properties to other classes.
 The whole project was created using TTD and how to isolate objects in tests and how we test behaviour thats outside our control.

-Concepts used in this project include -
+## LEARNING OBJECTIVES

+- Can you explain what Object-oriented Programming is?
+- Can you effectively break down a user story into a domain model?
+- Can you use dependency injection to get objects to talk to each other?
+- Can you use mocks to emulate dependencies in tests?
+- Can you use spies to track call history of other functions?

+## CONCEPTS

 - Domain Modelling
 - Object-oriented Programming